miublue/momo.vim/README.md

 colorscheme momo
 ```

-Background color can be turned off (terminal must support transparency):
+Background color can be turned off (it will use the terminal's background color):
 ```vim
 let g:momo_transparent_background = 1
 ```